GreptimeTeam/docs/docs/getting-started/distributed.md

 # Distributed Getting Start

-This article will show how to manually build a distributed GreptimeDB locally.
+This guide shows how to manually build and start a distributed GreptimeDB locally.

 ## Built From Source

-1. Get source
+1. Get GreptimeDB source code from Github:

     ```shell
     git clone https://github.com/GreptimeTeam/greptimedb.git
     ```

-2. Start etcd. etcd is a default backend for Meta.
-How to install and start etcd, please see [etcd](https://etcd.io/docs/v3.5/quickstart/).
+2. Start [`etcd`](https://etcd.io/docs/v3.5/quickstart/). `etcd` is the default backend for `Meta`.

-3. Start one Meta instance.
+3. Start one `Meta` instance.

     ```shell
     cargo run -- metasrv start
     ```

-    > If you are not using the default address of etcd (127.0.0.1:2379), you can set the address of etcd by option --store-addr.
+    > Use the option `--store-addr` to tell `Meta` the `etcd` address, if you are not using the default one (127.0.0.1:2379).

-4. Start three DataNode instances.
-In distributed mode, you need to specify node-id for startting DataNode. `node-id` needs to be globally unique.
+4. Start three `DataNode` instances.
+In distributed mode, each `Datanode` must be specified with a globally unique `node-id`.

     ```shell
     cargo run -- datanode start --rpc-addr=0.0.0.0:4100 --mysql-addr=0.0.0.0:4102 --metasrv-addr=0.0.0.0:3002 --node-id=1